 This is when the real story begins.
 In order to stay safe as an English woman in Scotland, she must depend on Jamie Frasier for protection.
 Amazing history, magical realism, romance and witches overflow in this iconic epic saga.

-Set against the backdrop of the Jacobite rebellion, this is perfect for the Outlander fans of the world!
+Set against the backdrop of the Jacobite rebellion, this is perfect for the Outlander fans of the world and we knew we needed to include it on a list of books like Outlander!
 I was engrossed in this story…then I got to the end, was shocked, and wanted to read the whole thing again!!

 Love Outlander?
 Check out our full post of 29 Books for Outlander Fans